deadrootsec/goscout/README.md

 - Slack webhooks
 - And more...

+🤖 **AI-Powered Analysis** - Coming soon: Advanced detection and log analysis using machine learning

-🔧 **Flexible Configuration** - Customize which directories and files to scan.
+🔧 **Flexible Configuration** - Customize which directories, files, and patterns to scan.

 📊 **Multiple Output Formats** - Text, JSON, and table formats for easy integration.

-⚡ **High & Medium Severity Filtering** - Focus on the most critical secrets.
+⚡ **Severity Filtering** - Focus on the most critical findings with high, medium, and low severity levels.

+🔐 **Multi-Target Scanning** - Scan local machines, system logs, repositories, and more.

 ## Installation